Northampton Municipal Park

-Northampton Municipal Park is a municipal park located in Churchville, Northampton Township, Bucks County, Pennsylvania.
+Northampton Municipal Park is a municipal park located in Churchville, Northampton Township, Bucks County, Pennsylvania, United States.
 It is 89 acre large.
 There are recreation and picnic facilities at the park in addition to an amphitheater.

 Recreation

 The park is home to a host of different sports fields/arenas for local recreation.
 These include softball, soccer, and baseball fields, a roller hockey rink, and basketball courts.
 The baseball fields host Miracle League baseball, which is for adults and children who suffer from mental and physical disabilities.
 In addition to the sports areas, there is a playground targeted towards younger children.
 The park has walking trails and a butterfly garden.